daleksla/posicxx/README.md

 is now

 > `#include <semaphore.hh>`
 ```

-This *includes* files which merely contain macro-value definitions (for the sake of consistency)
+This *does not include* files which merely contain macro values or functions

-Note that the CXX header will also include the libc equivalent also without adulterations.
+Note that the CXX headers will also include the libc equivalent also without adulterations.

 You will need to link your binaries with `posicxx.a` at compile-time